University building of the UFPE in Recife / Photo credit: UFPE

 With the Galo da Madrugada, Recife hosts the biggest carnival parade in the world, which is considered one of the most culturally diverse carnival events of Brazil.

-Bachelor’s and master’s students of History, Media and Communication Studies, Philosophy, German Studies, English and American Studies, and Romance Studies can apply for a place at the university by April 30, 2019.
+Bachelor’s and master’s students of History, Media and Communication Studies, Philosophy, German Studies, English and American Studies, and Romance Studies can apply for exchange places at the university.

 The application deadline is 30 April!